NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 2. In addition from sentiment analysis it comes that the majority of reviews where the customer writes about chatbot `sonja` is positive, of course it doesn't necessarily mean that this bot is very helpful, it might be that clients just don't mention its name within the negative reviews, for example because of the ask to leave a comment is formulated in a different way after customer rate the support as 0 starts.
 Here more domain and business field knowledge are required to have an ultimate judgment, without such an expertise the bot looks useful at first glance

-3. When it comes to improvement focuses on the basis of topic modeling approach it might be concluded that the negative feedback has 3 main categories (with examples):
+3. When it comes to improvement focuses on the basis of topic modelling approach it might be concluded that the negative feedback has 3 main categories (with examples):

 -   Specific feedback - Particular account or payment problem
     \> When verifying my email.
 The link has expired?
 This has been consistent for the last 24hours.
 Please help.